 Instructions

-- In a medium-sized bowl, mix the dry ingredients.
-Sift the flour and the cocoa powder to remove any lumps, then add the salt, followed by the baking powder.
+- In a medium-sized bowl, sift the flour and cocoa powder to remove any lumps.
+Add the salt, followed by the baking powder.
+Mix all ingredients together well.
 Set aside.

 - In a separate medium-sized bowl, cream the cannabutter, granulated white, and brown sugar together with a hand mixer.